LimeDeck/nodemailer-stub/README.md

 ```

 ## Usage
-This is an example use case for the stub.
+This is an example use case for the Stub.

 ```javascript
 import { stubTransport } from 'nodemailer-stub'